-Users have reported that the MSN Weather app doesn’t work anymore in Windows 10.
+Users have reported that the MSN Weather app no longer works in Windows.
 So, we’re going to offer you a couple of solutions, and we hope that at least one of them will help you.

-What to do if MSN Weather App Doesn’t Work
+What do I do if the MSN Weather app doesn’t work?

 - Once you’ve renamed the file, close File Explorer